 These happy little plants started with petunia x hybrida and hybridized to produce large, blowsy blossoms, beautiful flowers, frilly double blooms and more in an astonishing variety of colors and patterns.

 Whether you want to fill containers or grow petunias in hanging baskets, border your walkway or cover a large area of ground, there’s a petunia to suit your needs.

 All petunia varieties make excellent container, window-box, and potted plants, but double-flowering varieties are uniquely suited for this use because of their abundant and luxurious blossoms.

 Seek out spreading and trailing petunias for use in baskets.
-These fast-growers overflows their baskets rapidly and beautifully to fill your porch, patio or sunroom setting with color and fragrance.
+These fast growing petunias overflow their baskets rapidly and beautifully fill your porch, patio or sunroom setting with color and fragrance.

 4 Groups of True Petunias